-1. Look for even blue-green colour
+1. When buying aquamarine, look for even, blue-green colour

 Colour is a vital factor in aquamarines.
-Aquamarine colour is typically light blue with a greenish or turquoise hue.
-Gem experts prefer aquamarines with even colour.
+Aquamarine colour is typically light blue with a green-ish or turquoise hue.
+Gem experts prefer aquamarines with ‘even’ colour.
 In other words, you shouldn’t see lighter or darker colour patches within the gem.

-2. Pick a clear gem
+2. Pick a clear aquamarine gem

 Most commercially sold aquamarines have no imperfections or markings (called inclusions) that you can see with an unaided eye.
 Unless you’re specifically buying a piece of jewellery where the main focus is an unpolished, rough aquamarine, then you should look for a clear, translucent gem.

-3. Find a good cut
+3. Find a ‘good’ cut aquamarine gem

-4. Take advantage of carats and price
+4. Take advantage of aquamarine’s carat price

 If you’re considering aquamarine jewellery, you should know that the larger the aquamarine you buy, the more value for money you’ll get.
 Why?
 As an example, let’s compare aquamarine to emeralds.
-As part of the beryl mineral family, aquamarine is related to the green emerald.
+As part of the beryl mineral family, aquamarine is closely related to the green emerald.

-But while emeralds crystals are small and hard to find without imperfections (making them expensive in large sizes), large aquamarine crystals are easy to find in eye-clear quality.
+But while emeralds crystals are small and hard to find without imperfections (making them expensive in large sizes), large aquamarine crystals are easy to find in an eye-clear quality.
 This means that the per-carat value of aquamarine doesn’t increase incrementally like other gems.

 The finest aquamarine comes from Brazil.
 The Brazilian gem trade is largely artisanal and the government restricts mechanised mining to protect local tribes and the environment.
 Always make sure you choose ethical, conflict-free gems by purchasing aquamarine from jewellers who abide by the NAJ Code of Ethics.

-7. Choose an aquamarine engagement ring with a robust setting
+8. Choose an aquamarine engagement ring with a robust setting

 Aquamarine looks stunning in rings.
 However, it ranks 8 on the Mohs scale of mineral hardness, meaning that it is less durable than diamonds or sapphires.
 If you choose it as an engagement ring, it will be exposed to daily wear and tear for a lifetime.
 Therefore, make sure your aquamarine has a robust setting of gold or platinum to protect it from knocks and scratches.

-8. Consider aquamarine as an alternative to diamonds
+9. Consider aquamarine as an alternative to diamonds

-10. Check measurements if ordering online
+10. Check aquamarine measurements if ordering online